asayers/tailsrv/README.md

 * We spawn one thread per client.
 This means that a slow client can recieve data at its own pace, without affecting other clients.

+If you're interested in how tailsrv compares to Kafka, see [here](vs_kafka.md) for a comparison.

 ## Usage example

 Let's say you have a machine called `webserver`.
 Pick a port number and